History of Azad Kashmir: Formation of Azad Kashmir

 At the time of the Partition of India in 1947, the British abandoned their suzerainty over the princely states, which were left with the options of joining India or Pakistan or remaining independent.
-Hari Singh, the maharaja of Jammu and Kashmir, chose to remain independent, offering to sign standstill agreements with both the dominions.
+Hari Singh, the Maharaja of Jammu and Kashmir, chose to remain independent, offering to sign standstill agreements with both the dominions.

 In the spring of 1947, an uprising against the Maharaja had broken out in Poonch, an area bordering the Rawalpindi division of the West Punjab.
+This came after the growth of socio-political tensions between the Dogra Maharaja of Kashmir, Hari Singh and the Muslim (mainly Poonchi) population and the spillover from neighboring Punjab.
 Maharaja's administration is said to have started levying punitive taxes on the peasantry which provoked a local revolt and the administration resorted to brutal suppression.
 The area's population, full of recently demobilized soldiers from the Second World War, rebelled against the Maharaja's forces and gained control of almost the entire district.
-Large scale massacres and expulsion of Hindus and Sikhs occurred in Mirpur, bhimber, muzzafarabad, kotli, Poonch etc. By 1951, only 750 non- Muslims were alive out of previous population of 1,14,000 in 1941 Census.
-Today they're none.
-Following this victory, the pro-Pakistan chieftains of the western Jammu districts of Muzaffarabad, Poonch and Mirpur proclaimed a provisional Azad Jammu and Kashmir government in Pallandri on 24 October 1947.
+Large scale massacres and expulsion of Hindus and Sikhs occurred in Mirpur, Bhimber, Muzaffarabad, Kotil, Poonch etc. The Provisional State of Azad (Free) Jammu and Kashmir was created on 24 October 1947 when a group of rebels (the 'Azad Army') announced its formation in the southwestern areas of J&K. The Azad Army numbered some 50,000 men, which included many ex-servicemen of the Second World War, while the locally popular All J&K Muslim Conference allied with the Muslim League and organized a "war council."
+Attempts by the Maharaja to repress the uprising failed as more began to take up arms, as Poonch and parts of neighboring Mirpur and Muzaffarabad districts were lost.